 It’s the same whether you’re dodging attacks, surprising opponents or just running around.
 The less lag you have, the quicker what you do gets sent to the servers and becomes reality in the game.
 So how much better is fiber?
-Well, because it uses light to transfer data at super fast speeds through modern fiber optic lines, it generally has less latency than other types of connection.
+Well, because it uses light to transfer data at super fast speeds through modern fiber optic lines, it generally has less latency.

 If you really want to get into the performance metrics, check out the FCC report on fixed broadband measurement.
 They reported last year that DSL connections had median latencies of between 21ms and 37ms and cable connections had median latencies between 12ms and 26ms, while fiber connections had the lowest latencies of between a blistering fast 8ms and still lightning fast 13ms.

 And for packet loss, which can also affect your ping, fiber did even better.
 Between 4% and 8% of DSL subscribers experienced more than 1% packet loss.
 For cable subscribers, it was between 0% and 5%.
 But for fiber subscribers?
 Between 0% and 0.6%.
 That’s practically none.

 So, if you’re wondering how to win at “Fortnite,” maybe the answer is: Upgrade to fiber.

 More stability, less down time

 With a fiber connection you can play when you want, how you want, without any worries, whether you just want to game with your friends or take part in a big online tournament with real prizes on the line.

 Streaming and sharing